 Sort Out the Details Up Front

-A gap year should not mean a free ride, says Scott.
+A gap year should not mean a free ride, says Scott, offering his own gap year advice for parents.
 “Jessie knew that she would need to have some skin in the game, because we have always required our kids to earn money to help pay for what they want.”
 That meant finding scholarship money from the program she wanted to attend and using her own savings from summer jobs.
 Her grandparents generously donated her overseas plane ticket as a graduation present.

 The other part of the deal?
 “We told her she had to apply to college before she could go,” says Scott.
 Jessie applied, was accepted, and had to quickly request permission in writing to defer her acceptance by one year.
 The college required a detailed outline of what she would be doing for her gap year before granting the deferral.